 This year’s AIG bonuses are smaller than last year’s, but they are still a huge amount of money.
 American International Group will pay $100 million worth of bonuses to employees at the company’s Financial Products division.

 Last year, AIG bonuses were $168 million.
 Individuals slated for bonuses agreed this year that they would accept 10 to 20 percent less for their AIG bonuses.
-Still, this might do little to curb the outrage many Americans and their leaders feel regarding handing out bonuses at a company that received guaranteed payday loans from the government to keep it from failing.
+Still, this might do little to curb the outrage many Americans and their leaders feel regarding handing out bonuses at a company that received payday loans from the government to keep it from failing.